DaisyIpatzi/daisyipatzi.github.io/_pages/about.md

 ---
-title: About me
+title: About me!
-subtitle: Personal is the perfect theme for developers, designers and other creatives.
+subtitle: “It’s easy to lie with statistics It’s hard to tell the truth without statistics.” - Andrejs Dunkels
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: Here, you will find information about myself!
 featured_image: /images/demo/about.jpg
 ---